 The Pays de Savoie are first and foremost renowned for their beautiful and very high mountains, such as Mont-Blanc, culminating at 4,810 meters (11th highest mountain in the world).
 The region was thus the favourite playground of experienced alpinists, with the goal of opening new ways, to find more difficult tracks to take.
 The less experienced went hiking (faire de la randonnée) in less difficult ways but still with stunning views.
 The region literally bursts with hiking tracks.

 Savoie is also renowned for its ski resorts on high mountain ranges.
 It is indeed the first French département in terms of the number of ski resorts.
 Most of them offer ski runs, snowboard parks, sledge runs, cross-country skiing runs, ice rinks and often bobsleigh tracks, ice-racing tracks and MTB snow-riding slopes and much more!

-New sports have appeared that take advantage of the configuration of the Pays de Savoie’s landscapes and please thrill seekers.
+New sports have appeared that take advantage of the configuration of the Pays de Savoie’s landscapes and please thrill-seekers.
 The opening of Via Ferrata (“iron road” in Italian) in the most impressive gorges of the region is a good illustration.
-Adventurers climb along the gorge on thin iron steps build in the rock, sometimes crossing waterfalls or bridges hanging precariously over a torrent.
+Adventurers climb along the gorge on thin iron steps built in the rock, sometimes crossing waterfalls or bridges hanging precariously over a torrent.
 The Via Ferrata du Diable (Iron road of the devil) around the ski village of Aussois (Maurienne Valley, Savoie) is perhaps the most spectacular.
-People climb the gorge with a view on the torrent 100m lower, until reaching the massive Fort Victor-Emmanuel (1300m).
+People climb the gorge with a view on the torrent 100m lower until reaching the massive Fort Victor-Emmanuel (1300m).

 Mains sights in Savoie